Glank/Galois/README.md

 For examples of simple usage, please see
 <a href="https://github.com/Glank/Galois/blob/master/examples.py">examples.py</a>.
-There are many more advanced examples in that file files than are shown below.
+There are many more advanced examples in that file than are shown below.

 Jumping In - A Realistic Example:
 ---------------------------------